janhesters/french-house-stack/README.md

   - `SEED_SEED_USER_EMAIL` - The email of the user that will be seeded in the database.
 This value is required for the `"prisma:seed"` script.
   - `SENTRY_DSN` - The DSN for your Sentry project.
 This value is optional.
+  - `STRIPE_SECRET_KEY` - The secret key for your Stripe account.
+This value is optional. **Note:** All billing related functionality will throw an error if this value is missing.
+  - `STRIPE_WEBHOOK_SECRET` - The webhook secret for your Stripe account.
+This value is optional. **Note:** All billing related functionality will simply break if this value is missing, but `STRIPE_SECRET_KEY` is present.

 - Lastly, stop your `npm run dev` script and run